terrycojones/ESP32-countdown/README.md

 ## Technical details

+This project and the documenation (except for this single line!) was built entirely by Claude Code.
+That took about an hour following a couple of hours of discussion about how things should work, the JSON config format, and some testing to get colors, screen rotation, and text display working.

 The sections below cover *why* things work the way they do — hardware bring-up findings, a couple of real bugs hit along the way, and how the MicroPython boot process works.
 Rendering internals (layout math, color handling, scaled-font drawing) are documented inline in `device/lib/render.py`, `text.py`, and `colors.py` rather than repeated here.
 For the countdown *application's* design (JSON schema decisions, Wi-Fi/clock strategy, data lifecycle), see `DESIGN.md`.

 ### Display bring-up findings